-Low energy can make it extremely difficult to get through the day and the long list of tasks that need to be done.
-Many of us focus on our weight as an indicator of our health, but I believe that our energy levels are the true marker of good health.
+Low energy can make it extremely difficult to get through the day.
+And we all know that mothers have a long list of tasks that need to be done.
+Many of us focus on our weight as an indicator of our health.
+But I believe that our energy levels are the true marker of good health.

-2. Sleep Well – restorative sleep is essential to our wellbeing, energy and well, life really.
+Restorative sleep is essential to our wellbeing, energy and well, life really.
 The restore, repair and replenish that occurs while we sleep ensures that bodily functions such as detoxification, hormone balancing and digestion are all able to occur .
 The average adult needs between 7-9 hours of sleep each night, but the majority of people aren’t getting anywhere near enough and certainly not enough restorative sleep.
 Many of my clients complain of waking up feeling just as exhausted as they did when they went to sleep and this alone is slightly concerning.
 A few simple tips that may help with poor sleep quality are reducing screen time at night, going to bed and getting up at the same time each day, avoiding or completely eliminating alcohol and caffeine and creating a bedtime routine for yourself, just as you likely do for your children.

 The foods you choose to eat will either give you energy or deplete you of energy.
 For this reason alone I think we need to be conscious of the foods we are eating and how they are making us feel.
-Nourishing wholefoods are going to fill us with energy while highly processed packaged foods will likely suck the energy right out of us.
+Nourishing whole foods are going to fill us with energy while highly processed packaged foods will likely suck the energy right out of us.
 Choosing to cook at home as much as possible, avoiding the foods that leave us feeling yuk (sugar, gluten, dairy and soy are often the biggest culprits) and eating a variety of fresh seasonal wholefoods are going to help us experience optimal energy levels on a daily basis.
 Try to keep a food diary and note how you feel after each meal to determine hidden allergies and sensitivities.